Everything You Need to Know About Early Decision vs. Early Action

-Early Decision should be reserved for students who are 100% sure that the college they are consider is a place they want to attend.
+Early Decision should be reserved for students who are 100% sure that the college they are considering is a place they want to attend.
 While students will receive an admissions “bump” from an ED application, that advantage comes with a promise that you, your parent/guardian and counselor need to make in writing.

-The downside to ED is that you won’t get to weight different financial aid options.
+The downside to ED is that you won’t get to weigh different financial aid options.
 You can check out this post about ED and financial aid to learn more about what this can mean for you.

 Why should students consider Early Action or Early Decision?

 So you might be wondering, why would a student agree to a binding admissions plan like Early Decision?
 Wouldn’t it be better to weigh your options and apply to lots of colleges?

 Well, there is a very big reason why many students apply for Early Decision.
 By agreeing to attend the college if admitted, the college admissions office will generally give you extra consideration.
 At most colleges and universities, the Early Decision acceptance rate is higher than the general acceptance rate.

 The other benefit to both Early Decision and Early Action is that you will get your decisions sooner!
 The admissions process can be a stressful one and it can feel good to either be done sooner or have some college options earlier on in the process.
 Plus, an earlier timeline is a great way to force yourself to finish work earlier on in the process.